houseagency/kafka-event/README.md

 From here, it is impossible to go to any other state.

-## Kafka configuration details
+## Kafka configuration

+### Environment variables

-* `brokers` - Comma delimited list of initial brokers list.
+* `KAFKAEVENT_BROKERS` - Comma delimited list of initial brokers list.
    Default is `127.0.0.1:9092`.
-* `acks` - How many acks to wait for, until an event is successfully sent.
-  `0` or negative number means waiting until all in sync Kafka replicas has acked.
+* `KAFKAEVENT_ACKS` - How many acks to wait for, until an event is successfully sent. `0` or negative number means waiting until all in sync Kafka replicas has acked.
 We do not support not waiting (because that is supid).
 Note that we will never wait for more acks than there are in-sync replicas.
   Default: `2`
-* `timeout` - Timeout in milliseconds for produce request.
+* `KAFKAEVENT_TIMEOUT` - Timeout in milliseconds for produce request.
-* `clientId` - The client identifier.
+* `KAFKAEVENT_CLIENTID` - The client identifier.
 Default is `kafkaevent`.
-* `reconnDelay` - progressive delay between reconnection attempts in milliseconds.
+* `KAFKAEVENT_RECONN_DELAY` - progressive delay between reconnection attempts
+  in milliseconds.
 Default is 1000.
-* `reconnMaxDelay` - max delay between reconnection attempts, in milliseconds.
+* `KAFKAEVENT_RECONN_MAX_DELAY` - max delay between reconnection attempts, in
+  milliseconds.
 Default is 5000.
-* `partitioner` - Class instance used to determine topic partition for message.
-* `retries` - Max number of attempts to send the message.
-Default is 5.
+* `KAFKAEVENT_RETRIES` - Max number of attempts to send the message.
+  Default is `5`.
-* `retriesDelay` - The delay is progressive and incrememented at each attempt.
+* `KAFKAEVENT_RETRIES_DELAY` - The delay is progressive and incrememented at each attempt.
 Default is 1000.
-* `retriesMaxDelay` - Maximum delay value.
+* `KAFKAEVENT_RETRIES_MAX_DELAY` - Maximum delay value.
 Default is `5000`.

 ## Promises